-While lower body work is often a majority of most athletes’ training volume, the upper body is of similar importance.
-There is a great variety of muscles in the upper body, each serving a purpose (or several) and deserving of attention in the gym—which means doing more than vanity-weight bench presses and bicep curls in the squat rack.
+While lower body work is often a majority of most athletes’ training volume, the upper body ranks of similar importance.
+There is a great variety of muscles in the upper body, each serving a purpose (or several) and deserving of attention in the gym—which means doing much more than vanity-weight bicep curls in the squat rack.

 The pull-up works a wide variety of muscles, including our latissimus dorsi and trapezius, which combine to make up much of the bulk of our back.
 Also targeted are the biceps and posterior deltoids (rear shoulders).
-It’s also a great way to build grip strength and improve posture.

-To perform a dip, you want parallel bars shoulder-width apart or slightly wider.
-Descend with control until your upper arm reaches parallel to the floor—there’s no need to drop lower than this, as it places undue stress on the shoulder joint.
-From there, push upward until your arms are straight.
-Focusing on the bottom of the rep will hit the chest hard, while triceps take over in the top half, with your shoulders assisting throughout.
+To perform a dip, you want parallel bars roughly shoulder-width apart.
+Descend with control until your upper arm reaches parallel to the floor—do not drop lower than this, as it places stress on the shoulder joint.
+Push upward until your arms are straight.
+Emphasizing the bottom of the rep will hit the chest, while triceps take over in the top half.

-If pullups and dips work almost every muscle in the upper body, the Overhead Press fills any voids.
-Known affectionately as the OHP, this compound movement blasts the shoulders and traps while demanding stability throughout your entire core, including your lower back.
+The Overhead Press is a truly classic compound movement blasts the shoulders and traps while demanding tremendous stability throughout your entire core, including your lower back.
 The chest, traps, and triceps are also involved.

 To perform the overhead press, begin with a barbell resting in your grip just above the top of your chest.
 Keeping your chin tucked, press the bar straight up and above your head until your arms are straight.
-Your hands should be wider than your shoulders, which should remain down (not shrugged up).
+Your hands should be wider than your shoulders, which should remain pinned “down and back.”
 The weight should be over your hips, and your torso should be rigid and braced.

 If a barbell feels too heavy or unstable, start with lighter dumbbells and work your way up.
 If you have to bend your legs or your back to get the bar up, it’s too heavy.
 You can also strengthen your upper back and shoulder muscles with wide-grip dead hangs and farmers’ carries.
 This will develop the stability needed to safely perform overhead movements.